-If your hair runs dry, make sure you use a leave-in conditioner after you wash.
-It will help keep your ends from getting that flat-ironed, straw-like look.
-We suggest Suave Professionals Keratin Infusion Heat Defense Leave-In Conditioner.
-Not only is it going to hydrate your hair, but the keratin smooths down the outer layer of your hair for a sleek look.
-Bonus: It’s a heat protector too.
-Dream product right here!
+In answer to your question, “Can I straighten my hair with a leave-in conditioner?” the answer is: technically, no. But, if your hair runs dry, it can be extremely helpful to use a leave-in conditioner after you wash and before you flat iron.
+It will help keep your ends from getting that dry, burnt, straw-like look.
+We suggest Emerge My Mane BFF Leave-In Conditioner.
+Not only is it going to hydrate your hair, but the Pequi oil and shea butter smooth down the outer layer of your hair for a sleek look.

 3. Flat-iron when hair is dry, please.